Hollisd12/final_project/README.md

 Additionally, we can review which statistics are more correlated with award_share and thus the player becoming MVP.

-Based on our analysis and research we can determine the following:
+Based on our analysis and research we determined the following:

+- Remove stats that are highly correlated or features that will basically represent the same thing or can be represented by some scalar multiplications
-- BPM and PER represent a similar stat so we will only use BPM in our model
+- BPM and PER represent similar stat.
 - Points per game is directly connected with usage
-- We will remove all percentages statistics because true shooting percentage is sufficient
-- We will not include win shares per 48 as it is just a scaled value of win shares and win shares is a better stat (more correlated with award_share)
+- Can remove percentages because true shooting percentage is enough.
+Also, WS per 48 can be removed since it is just a scaled value of WS
-- Attempts statistics will be removed since they are included in the usage stat
+- Also, the attempts will be removed since they are included in usage stat.
+- Since per and BPM model similiar stat, only need to use one stat in the model

 #### Stastics to be used in our model
 From our evaluation and exploratory analysis, the final metrics we have decided to use in our model include: